 Sparring is a special time.
 It can be a time to learn and try new things.
 It can also be a time for your opponent to try and beat you up.
 Make sure you are getting in the ring with someone who has similar goals as you.
-And if you feel like things are out of control, simply take a knee and/or get out of the ring.
+If you feel like things are out of control simply take a knee and/or get out of the ring.

 For months I would workout at the gym for general fitness as well as boxing-specific training.
 I have had one-on-one sessions weekly to beef up my footwork and ring awareness.
 I have slowly grown my familiarity in the ring, sharpening techniques, and generally being submersed in the boxing environment.